 - Present research findings at scientific meetings.

-Qualifications: A Ph.D. in biogeochemistry, environmental science and policy, or a closely related field is required.
-The successful candidate will have a working knowledge of Nitrogen and Phosphorus cycling processes in terrestrial ecosystems, strong quantitative skills, and proficiency in at least one basic programming language (e.g. Matlab, R).
+Qualifications: A Ph.D. in environmental/agricultural economics, environmental science and policy, statistics, or a closely related field is required.
+The successful candidate will have a working knowledge of sustainable agricultural production, strong quantitative skills, and proficiency in at least one basic programming language (e.g. Matlab, R).
 Experience with Industrial Ecology and Econometrics is desirable but not required.
 Excellent writing and communication skills are essential.

 No other funding is currently available to hire postdocs.
 Applicants willing to apply for fellowships should contact Dr. Zhang to discuss possible projects and funding sources.